GradleUp/compat-patrouille/README.md

  * You can copy/pate it
  */
 compatPatrouille {
-  // Java takes an int
+  // Java takes an int for simplicity java(17)
-  java(17)
   // Kotlin takes a string so you have more control of the patch release of the stdlib.
   // languageVersion/apiVersion are configured with the minor version only.